open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 The list of potential attacks is inconclusive.
 Thus, any file might contain a virus or malware and needs to be checked by antivirus software before use, but this type of attack is not specific to CDOC2 but is equally valid for the use of files received from any untrusted source and is hence not covered here in more detail.

 Attack 1: The attacker may create a compressed payload that will unpack into a massive file.
-This may cause the application to crash when the recipient processes this payload in memory.
+This may cause the application to crash when the Recipient processes this payload in memory.
 It can cause disk space to run out when written to disk.
 The pragmatic solution is to set a maximum size limit for unpacked files and continuously monitor free memory or free disk space during unpacking.
 If the files being unpacked are larger than permitted or free memory or free disk space has decreased below the permitted limit, unpacking must be aborted, files written to the disk in the process deleted, and the error reported.

 Attack 2: The attacker may manipulate the attributes of the files in the tar archive – file names, permission bits, security attributes and types.
 If such tar archive is unpacked without additional checks, the attacker may be able to overwrite existing system files, add new files, create files invisible to normal users but necessary for certain attacks, etc.

 Since the CDOC2 container is not meant to serve as a universal archive format but simply provide a means for the simultaneous encryption of multiple files while retaining original file names for the user’s convenience, a number of rules have been set out for the unpacking of tar files which will ensure protection from the forms of manipulation described above if enforced:

-- File creation must ignore permission bits, file owner and group identifiers and other security attributes found in the archive – all files must be created non-executable, owned by the user running the application, and readable and writable by this	 user.
+- File creation MUST ignore permission bits, file owner and group identifiers and other security attributes found in the archive – all files must be created non-executable, owned by the user running the application, and readable and writable by this user.
 - Only normal files (type 0) are allowed in the tar archive.
-If the archive contains a file of some other type, client should abort unpacking, delete files written to the disk before this point, and present an error message.
-A CDOC2 container generation application must not create files containing any other file types.
+If the archive contains a file of some other type, client MUST abort unpacking, delete files written to the disk before this point, and present an error message.
+A CDOC2 container generation application MUST not create files containing any other file types.
 - File name safety must be validated before writing a file to the disk.
-If a file name is, in any way, outside of "normal" expected rules (absolute pathname, contains special shell symbols etc.) a client software should either:
+If a file name is, in any way, outside of "normal" expected rules (absolute pathname, contains special shell symbols etc.) a client software MAY either:
   - abort unpacking, delete files written to the disk before this point, and return an error message.
   - replace all offending symbols with safe values and warn user that potentially dangerous name was encountered.